wooaaron/Aaronwoo/README.md

 ![Project Preview](screenshots/preview.jpg)

-A responsive website showcasing iconic Hong Kong street food with multimedia content, designed for accessibility and seamless viewing.
+Welcome to Aaron Woo's ADM6012 Assignment 1.
+This is a responsive website showcasing iconic Hong Kong street food with multimedia content, designed for accessibility and seamless viewing.

 ## ✨ Features
 - **Food Highlights**: Curated selection of must-try street foods with descriptions